7mind/blog/constructive-test-taxonomy.md

 ![Constructive Tests Space](media/ctt.jpg)

-Two blue boxes in the near the "zero" correspond to two test classes having highest value for us - "Contractual-Blackbox-Atomic" and ""Contractual-Blackbox-Group".
+Two blue boxes near the "zero" correspond to two test classes having the highest value for us --- "Contractual-Blackbox-Atomic" and "Contractual-Blackbox-Group".

 Also, you may try to use the following pseudo-formula to roughly estimate your maintenance costs associated with a test: